bdesmondmaile/arithmetic_arranger/README.md

     * There should be four spaces between each problem.
     * There should be dashes at the bottom of each problem.
 The dashes should run along the entire length of each problem individually.
 (The example above shows what this should look like.)

-### Development

-Write your code in `arithmetic_arranger.py`.
-For development, you can use `main.py` to test your `arithmetic_arranger()` function.
-Click the "run" button and `main.py` will run.

 ### Testing

 The unit tests for this project are in `test_module.py`.
-We imported the tests from `test_module.py` to `main.py` for your convenience.
-The tests will run automatically whenever you hit the "run" button.
+We imported the tests from `test_module.py` to `main.py` for convenience.
+The tests will run automatically whenever you run main.py.

-### Submitting

-Copy your project's URL and submit it to freeCodeCamp.